thorpej/Electronics/GPIO/SN74141/README.md

 # SN74141 BCD decoder / Nixie driver

-This is a driver for the SN74141 BCD decoder / Nixie driver, that also works with the Russian and other Soviet-era Eastern European equivalents.
+This is a driver for the SN74141 BCD decoder / Nixie driver, that also works with the Russian and other Soviet-era Eastern European equivalents (TESLA MH74141, K155ID1, etc.).
 This implementation is intended for use with a shifter register (such as the SN74595) to drive the SN74141 inputs.

 The SN74141 is a TTL BCD decoder combined with a set of 10 open-collector outputs suitable for directly driving Nixie display tubes.
 The anode of the Nixie is connected to